Garga124/MVCLearningProject/README.md

 ### 1. Create

 Users can create a new product by navigating to the "Create" page.
-The form captures the product name and price, which are then added to the database.
+The form captures the product name and price, which are then added to the stub repository.

 ### 2. Read